developerstephanieb/latex_reference/01_fundamentals/02_document_structure.md

 A sub-subsection (e.g., 1.1.1).

 \paragraph{Key Figures}  % Titled paragraph; inline heading Text begins on the same line as the title.
-Typically bolded and not numbered.

 \subparagraph{Secondary Contributors}  % Finer inline heading
 Nested under the paragraph heading.
-Also not numbered.

 \section*{Acknowledgments}  % Unnumbered section
 This section is not numbered because of the asterisk.